evoWeb/sf_register/Documentation/Configuration/Validation/Index.rst

 Since version 9 validators are only used for selected fields, it's not necessary to remove validation configuration only because certain fields should not be present in the form.
-Beside that the configuration changed from using "Evoweb\SfRegister\Validation\Validator\RequiredValidator" to "Evoweb.SfRegister:Required"

 In general the pattern for a validation rule is